Cluster actions

 To run the Activate standby action, click Run in the action form.
 Then, confirm the action in the standard confirmation dialog.

 While the action is running, the ADB cluster has the activating_standby status.
 If the action succeeds, the cluster status changes to running.
-If the Standby master is activated, but some errors occur during the subsequent configuration process — the cluster remains in the activating_standby status, and the Activate standby postprocess becomes available in the list of cluster actions.
+If the standby master is activated, but some errors occur during the subsequent configuration process — the cluster remains in the activating_standby status, and the Activate standby postprocess becomes available in the list of cluster actions.
 In this case, you need to determine the error cause on the Jobs page, make fixes, and run the Activate standby postprocess action.

 Postprocessing